Time dispersion in quantum electrodynamics: Abstract

 \section{Abstract}

-Quantum electrodynamics (QED) is often formulated in a way that appears fully relativistic.
-However since QED treats the three space dimensions as observables but time as a classical parameter, it is only partially relativistic.
-For instance, in the path integral formulation, the sum over paths includes paths that vary in space but not paths that vary in time.
-We apply covariance to extend QED to include time on the same basis as space.
-This implies dispersion in time, entanglement in time, full equivalence of the Heisenberg uncertainty principle (HUP) in time to the HUP in space, and so on.
-In the long time limit we recover standard QED.
-Further, entanglement in time has the welcome side effect of eliminating the ultraviolet divergences.
-We should see the effects at scales of attoseconds.
-With recent developments in attosecond physics and in quantum computing, these effects should now be visible.
-The results are therefore falsifiable.
-Since the promotion of time to an operator is done by a straightforward application of agreed and tested principles of quantum mechanics and relativity, falsification will have implications for those principles.
-Confirmation will have implications for attosecond physics, quantum computing and communications, and quantum gravity.
+If we use the path integral approach, we can write quantum electrodynamics (QED) in a way that is manifestly relativistic.
+However the path integrals are confined to paths that are on mass-shell.
+What happens if we extend QED by computing the path integrals over all paths in energy momentum space, not only those on mass-shell?
+We use the requirement of covariance to do this in an unambiguous way.
+This gives a QED where the time/energy components appear in a way that is manifestly parallel to the space/momentum components: we have dispersion in time, entanglement in time, full equivalence of the Heisenberg uncertainty principle (HUP) in time to the HUP in space, and so on.
+Entanglement in time has the welcome side effect of eliminating the ultraviolet divergences.
+We recover standard QED in the long time limit.
+We predict effects at scales of attoseconds.
+With recent developments in attosecond physics and in quantum computing, these effects should be detectable.
+Since the predictions are unambiguous and testable the approach is falsifiable.
+Falsification would sharpen our understanding of the role of time in QED.
+Confirmation would have significant implications for attosecond physics, quantum computing and communications, and quantum gravity.